-CES teams with FITE TV to provide live streaming for DeLomba-Williams WBC title showdown
+CES teams with FITE to provide live streaming for DeLomba-Williams WBC title showdown

 FOR IMMEDIATE RELEASE